David Vishanoff’s Commentary

 One question we may want to ask of Islamic legal theory, therefore, is what opportunities it affords for reforming Islamic law, as so many Muslims and non-Muslims are keen to do.
 My commentary will argue that classical legal theory is indeed a powerful intellectual tool holding great potential for reform.
 I believe, however, that such a purely utilitarian approach to legal theory is both dangerous and morally dubious.
 The same interpretive power that makes Islamic legal theory so useful for reform also makes it useful for justifying injustice.

 I therefore try to ask questions that probe deeper, asking not just how this interpretive theory might serve a certain moral vision, but also what it means to have a moral vision in the first place, what it means to interpret a text, and what it means to claim that God has communicated His moral vision through a text.
 How does language convey meaning?
 What is meaning—is it a matter of what a speaker or an author intends, or how words are defined, or how a reader chooses to interpret them?
 Is language understood intuitively, or through a process of interpretive reasoning?
 How can a human being claim to understand God’s language?
 Is such a claim realistic, or is it just a way of claiming authority over others?
 How can God’s revelations be translated into detailed norms?
 And what is a legal or moral norm anyway?
-Only by asking these kinds of fundamental question can we get beneath the polemics of “my interpretation is better than your interpretation,” and begin to understand why Muslims have come to view such arguments as meaningful in the first place.
+Only by asking these kinds of fundamental questions can we get beneath the polemics of “my interpretation is better than your interpretation,” and begin to understand why Muslims have come to view such arguments as meaningful in the first place.
 These are the kinds of questions that will help us to understand not just what Islamic law says, but what it is, or at least what Muslim scholars imagine it to be.
 Granted, these are not the kinds of questions al‑Juwaynī addresses explicitly in his Leaflet; but then the questions he does ask and answer are, in and of themselves, of very little interest to most modern Western students.
 If, however, we search beneath the surface of al‑Juwaynī’s text for answers to these more fundamental (or simply more modern) questions, I expect we will find that al‑Juwaynī himself was indeed answering them, in his own way and in his own terms.

 This commentary will go one step beyond merely trying to uncover al‑Juwaynī’s tacit answers to these questions.
 Sometimes, I will compare his answers critically with my own moral values, and my own convictions about hermeneutics (the theory of interpretation).
 I do not expect you, the reader, to share all of my convictions, but I hope that as I bring my own values into conversation with al‑Juwaynī’s, you will add yours to the conversation, joining a respectful but critical dialogue that is essential to a healthy relationship between followers and other students of Islamic law.